baheroz2003/MY-DSA-TEMPLATE/ReadMe.md

 # CP
-Competitive Programming Templates,Tips & Tricks that I use frequently.
+Competitive Programming Templates,Tips & Techniques that I use frequently.
 Will be updating regularly.